Church of St. Nicholas, Brussels: Exterior

 To the west, the church has a tripartite façade, built in Massangis stone by the architect J. Rombaux in 1956, and supported by powerful buttresses with stepped slopes and saddlebacks.
-This façade is pierced in its centre by a classicist-style portal flanked on either side by flat, rounded pilasters whose Ionic capitals support an entablature comprising a high, undecorated architrave and a projecting cornice surmounted by a bas-relief sculpted by J. Lacroix in 1956 representing a Madonna and Child (Sedes Sapientiae) surrounded by two angels.
-The angel on the left is playing the harp and the angel on the right is handling a censer.
-The portal is surmounted by an immense Gothic-style glass roof and a large gilded clock, carried by the gable.
+This façade is pierced in its centre by a classicist-style portal flanked on either side by flat, rounded pilasters whose Ionic capitals support an entablature comprising a high, undecorated architrave and a projecting cornice.
+The cornice is surmounted by a bas-relief sculpted by J. Lacroix in 1956 depicting a Madonna and Child (Sedes Sapientiae) surrounded by two angels.
+The angel on the left is playing the harp and the one on the right is handling a censer.
+The portal is surmounted by an immense Gothic-style stained glass window and a large gilded clock, carried by the gable.

 The side façades are pierced with large ogival bays and are supported by stepped buttresses, without saddlebacks, unlike the western façade.
-These façades are hidden by small houses leaning against the church, including the "De Goude Huyve" house in Baroque style.
+These façades are partially obscured by small houses leaning against the church, including the De Goude Huyve house in Baroque style.
 The arms of the transept do not extend beyond the plane of the side façades: only the northern arm (Rue de Tabora/Taborastraat) has a triangular gable.

-The crossing of the transept is surmounted by a square bell tower with louvers ending in a small bulb which bears a golden ball, a wrought iron cross and a rooster.
+The crossing of the transept is topped by a square bell tower with louvres that ends in a small bulb bearing a golden ball, a wrought iron cross and a rooster.